-Upon opening the Door to the Villa we were taken aback quite a bit.
-The space was HUGE. there was a large lounge area with large TV and sofa area plus a large area for the pull out bed (this was the second bed and wasn’t used) The Kitchen was massive and very well appointed and far better than our own kitchen.
+Upon opening the door to the Villa we were taken aback quite a bit.
+The space was HUGE. there was a large lounge area with large TV and sofa area plus a large area for the pull-out bed (this was the second bed and wasn’t used) The Kitchen was massive and very well appointed and far better than our own kitchen.
 The Lounge led to a huge Lanai that overlooked the golf course and ocean in the distance.
-There was a large Bathroom with massive Vanity mirror and bath that pleased kate greatly.
-The bedroom was spacious and the bed enormous and fantastically comfy and then there was the second bathroom with a Rain shower that was fantastic to shower under.
+There was a large Bathroom with a massive Vanity mirror and bath that pleased kate greatly.
+The bedroom was spacious and the bed enormous and fantastically comfy and then there was the second bathroom with a Rainshower that was fantastic to shower under.
 Overall for the money, we had paid we were ecstatic and would still have been if we had paid double.

 The Complex itself was incredibly quiet and peaceful We spent the next few hours just relaxing in the Lanai taking in the peace and beauty.
 It was utter heaven.
 It felt a little like Cheating on Napili but we were very content.